cfengine/documentation/reference/promise-types.markdown

 #### promise_repaired

+**Description**: Classes to be defined globally if the promise was 'repaired'.

+If the classes are set, a corrective action had to be taken to keep the promise.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Description**: The `promise_repaired` slist contains classes to be defined globally.
-If a promise is 'repaired' it means that a corrective action had to be taken to keep the promise.

 Note that any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.